GSWarrington/accumulation-chart/README.md

 # accumulation-chart
-Interactive accumulation charts for ranked-choice voting
+Interactive accumulation charts for instant-runoff voting

 ## Outline of code